 Supervision: Eliakim-Raz, Brenner, Bishara, Yahav, Zaks, S. M. Stemmer.

 Conflict of Interest Disclosures: Dr Yust-Katz reported grants from MSD and personal fees from Honorarium Teva, Novartis, Novocure, and AstraZeneca outside the submitted work.
 Dr Zer reported personal fees from Roche, AstraZeneca, MSD, and Takeda as well as grants from BMS outside the submitted work.
 Dr Zaks reported personal fees from Moderna outside the submitted work.
-Dr S. M. Stemmer received research grants (to the institution) from CANFITE, AstraZeneca, Bioline RX, BMS, Halozyme, Clovis Oncology, CTG Pharma, Exelexis, Geicam, Halozyme, Incyte, Lilly, Moderna, Teva pharmaceuticals, and Roche and own stocks and options in CTG Pharma, DocBoxMD, Tyrnovo, VYPE, Cytora, and Canfite.
+Dr S. M. Stemmer received research grants (to the institution) from CANFITE, AstraZeneca, Bioline RX, BMS, Halozyme, Clovis Oncology, CTG Pharma, Exelexis, Geicam, Incyte, Lilly, Moderna, Teva Pharmaceuticals, and Roche and owns stocks and options in CTG Pharma, DocBoxMD, Tyrnovo, VYPE, Cytora, and Canfite.
 No other disclosures were reported.

 Data Sharing Statement: The data sets generated during this study are available from the corresponding author on request.

-Additional Contributions: We thank the patients and their families and the nursing staff members at the Day Care Unit, Davidoff Caner Center, Rabin Medical Center.
+Additional Contributions: We thank the patients and their families and the nursing staff members at the Day Care Unit, Davidoff Cancer Center, Rabin Medical Center.
 The authors thank Avital Bareket-Samish, PhD, BioInsight Ltd, for medical editing support.
 She received financial compensation for her contribution.

 Create a personal account or sign in to: